Skip to Content

 About the program

-Participants will learn the skills necessary to provide a good peer review, including a thorough understanding of the review process, awareness of ethics and strong mentorship.
+Learn the skills necessary to provide a good peer review, including a thorough understanding of the review process, ethics, and strong mentorship.

 There are two ways to participate: